-So we are left to build out kits that are comprised of the components we are most likely to need based on the circumstances or activity we are engaged in.
+That leads us to build kits comprising the components we are most likely to need based on the circumstances or activity we are engaged in.
 With all the wonderful weather and the current pandemic driving me to get outdoors and enjoy some fresh air, I've been pondering the best components to include in my “sportsman” medkit.

 Here is what I will be including and recommend you include also: